xuefei-wang/agent-super-opt/README.md

 We will use a virtual environment for this project.
 There are two requirements files - one shared and one task-dependent.
 You should add your task packages in `requirements_specific_{task_name}.txt` to run the following commands to set up the environment.

-The AG2 Local Commandline Executor has been modified to support script template insertion, to help prevent the LLM from modifying the execution template.

 ```bash
 # Create virtual environment
 python -m venv .venv